 Post-World Cup, George played a crucial role as Wales won the Grand Slam in 2012 and defended their title the following year.
 A regular in the Wales side, George also represented his country at the 2015 Rugby World Cup with Wales making the quarter finals.
 He then went on to become top scorer in the 2016 Six Nations with four tries and was subsequently selected for Wales’ summer tour to New Zealand.

-In April 2017, North was selected for the British & Irish Lions tour to New Zealand.
-North has made 7 appearances for the Lions (3 Tests).
+In April 2017, George was selected for the British & Irish Lions tour to New Zealand.
+He has made 7 appearances for the Lions (3 Tests).
 The Welsh winger was one of the stars of that Tour - his stunning solo effort helping the Lions to a win in the first Test against the Wallabies.

 North missed out on selection for the first test against New Zealand and picked up an injury against the Hurricanes which ruled him out of the final two tests.